-The PT CPI was developed by the APTA in 1997 and was most recently revised in 2006.
+The PT CPI was developed by the APTA in 1997.
+In 202, the APTA partnered with HumRRO to streamline the evaluation process.
+In 2023 CPI 3.0 was unveiled.
 The PT CPI is used by the CI to evaluate the student's performance during clinical clinical experiences on both a summative and formative basis and is one source of information used by the DCE in assigning course grades.
 The tool consists of 18 performance criteria with sample behaviors.
-The criteria for entry level are consistent in both the Evaluative Criteria for Accreditation of Education Programs for the Preparation of Physical Therapists and A Normative Model of Physical Therapist Professional Education: Version 2004.
+The criteria for entry level are consistent in both the Evaluative Criteria for Accreditation of Education Programs for the Preparation of Physical Therapists4 and A Normative Model of Physical Therapist Professional Education: Version 20045.
 The PT CPI instrument allows students to be assessed on 18 criteria over five performance dimensions, including: Quality of Care; Supervision/Guidance required; Consistency of Performance; Complexity of Task/Environments; and Efficiency of Performance.